 Until six years ago, it was a crime in Florida for an attorney to accept a fee from a claimant in a workers’ compensation case that was not approved by a Judge of Compensation Claims (JCC) in accordance with the fee formula contained in section 440.34(1), Florida Statutes.
 Section 440.105(3)(c), Florida Statutes.
 The crime was punishable by up to one year in prison (s.
 775.082) and a fine (s.
 775.082).
-Moreover, any lawyer violating 440.105(3)(c) could expect to be suspended or disbarred from the practice of law.
+Any lawyer violating 440.105(3)(c) could also expect to be suspended or disbarred.

 In Miles v.
 City of Edgewater Police Dept/Preferred Governmental Claims Solutions, 190 So.
 3d 171 (Fla.
 1st DCA 2016), the JCC rejected an attorney/client contract wherein the client, an injured worker, and her union agreed to pay a workers’ compensation lawyer a fee in excess of the amount allowed under 440.34.
 Because it would be a financial hardship for the lawyer to handle the case under the formula set forth in 440.34, she withdrew from the case.
 Unable to find a lawyer to take her case, the injured worker proceeded Pro Se.
 Her claims were denied by the JCC.

-On appeal, Claimant challenged sections 440.105 and 440.34, Florida Statutes, arguing they violated the First Amendment of the Constitution of the United States and the fundamental right to contract.
+Claimant argueed on appeal that Florida Statutes 440.105 and 440.34 violated the First Amendment of the Constitution of the United States and the fundamental right to contract.
 The First District Court of Appeal agreed.

 In conclusion, the restrictions in sections 440.105 and 440.34, when applied to a claimant’s ability to retain counsel under a contract that calls for the payment of a reasonable fee by a claimant (or someone on his or her behalf), are unconstitutional violations of a claimant’s rights to free speech, free association, and petition — and are not permissible time, place, or manner restrictions on those rights.
 Likewise, those provisions also represent unconstitutional violations of a claimant’s right to form contracts — and are not permissible police power restrictions on those rights.
 Miles at 184.

 Less than a year later, the Florida Supreme Court expressed the same thoughts in Searcy, Denney, Scarola, Barnhart & Shipley vs. State of Florida, 209 So.3d 1181 (Fla.
 2017), regarding the inviolability of attorney/client contracts.
-Searcy, Denney involved a challenge to a law limiting the contractual fee in a medical malpractice case.
-Relying on the same principles applied in Miles, the Florida Supreme Court rejected the law, declaring as follows:
+Searcy, Denney involved a challenge to a statute limiting the contractual fee in a medical malpractice case.
+Relying on the same principles applied in Miles, the Florida Supreme Court rejected the statute, declaring as follows:

 The right to contract for legal services in order to petition for redress is a right that is related to the First Amendment, and any impairment of that right not only adversely affects the right of the lawyer to receive his fee but the right of the party to obtain, by contract, competent legal representation to ensure meaningful access to courts to petition for redress.
 The United States Supreme Court has stated, “We hold that the freedom of speech, assembly, and petition guaranteed by the First and Fourteenth Amendments gives petitioner the right to hire attorneys on a salary basis to assist its members in the assertion of their legal rights.”
 United Mine Workers of America, Dist.
 12 v.
 Illinois State Bar Ass’n, 389 U.S. 217, 221-22, 88 S.Ct.
 353, 19 L.Ed.2d 426 (1967) (vacating judgment enjoining union from hiring salaried attorney to assist members in assertion of legal rights with respect to workers’ compensation claims).
 This same constitutional right extends to a party’s right and practical ability to retain an attorney by contingency fee contract in order to have meaningful access to courts.
 Id. at 1193.

-Before Miles changed the workers’ compensation Claimant-paid fee landscape, the statutory fee was considered the presumptively correct fee.
+Before Miles changed the workers’ compensation Claimant-paid fee landscape, the statutory fee was considered presumptively correct.
 Alderman v.
 Florida Plastering, 805 So.2d 1097 (Fla.
 1st DCA 2002).
-In Alderman the JCC rejected a statutory fee which calculated to an hourly rate of $847.00 because the customary hourly rate was $150 to $300.
-Finding that the JCC placed undue reliance on the customary hourly rate, the First DCA reversed.
-It explained that the fee customarily charged in the locality for similar legal work is unlikely to “provide the sole basis for a departure [from the presumptive fee], particularly if the customary fee is based on an hourly rate.
+In Alderman, the JCC rejected a statutory percentage fee because the hourly rate would have exceeded the customary hourly rate.
+The First DCA reversed, finding that the JCC placed undue reliance on the customary hourly rate.
+The Court explained that the hourly rate charged in the locality for similar legal work is unlikely to “provide the sole basis for a departure [from the presumptive fee], particularly if the customary fee is based on an hourly rate.
 A decision to displace the statutory calculation with a fee based on hourly rate would effectively defeat the contingent fee arrangement implemented by the statute.”
 Id. at 1100.
 It further noted that “it is possible that the award in a given case might be higher than the amount that would be obtained by applying an hourly rate.
 That is the essential feature of a contingent fee arrangement, and it is inherent in the design of the statute.”
 Id. at 1100.

 To protect the essential feature of the contingent fee, the Court established the following rule:

 Although the judge of compensation claims may increase or reduce the presumptive fee by applying the statutory factors, an increase or reduction is appropriate only in exceptional circumstances.
-DeLoach, 603 So.2d at 705; Tri-State Motor Transit, 566 So.2d at 539.
+Citations ommitted.
 As we said in Marsh v.
 Benedetto, 566 So.2d 324, 326 (Fla.
 1st DCA 1990), a departure is proper only if the presumptive amount produced by the statutory formula is “manifestly unfair.”
 Id. at 1100.